top of page

 Is a Solenoid Replacement Really Necessary?

-Before you start buying parts, it’s smart to confirm the solenoid is actually the problem.
-A few key signs can point you in the right direction.
+Before you start buying parts, it's smart to confirm the solenoid is actually the problem.
+Zone failures can stem from wiring issues, controller faults, or even a torn diaphragm inside the valve.
+A few key signs and simple tests can point you in the right direction.

-For sprinkler systems, the clues are usually obvious.
-A sprinkler zone that won’t start when the rest of the system works fine often points to a burnt out solenoid.
-On the flip side, a zone that runs continuously, flooding your lawn long after it should have stopped, suggests a solenoid is stuck open.
-If you’d rather have a pro diagnose and fix it, schedule sprinkler valve and solenoid repair.
-You might also notice weeping or leaking sprinkler heads when the system is off or hear an unusual buzzing or clicking sound coming from the valve box.
+The clues are usually obvious if you know what to look for.
+A single sprinkler zone that won't start when the rest of the system works fine often points to a burnt-out solenoid.
+On the flip side, a zone that runs continuously, flooding your lawn long after it should have stopped, suggests a solenoid stuck in the open position.

-A little diagnostic work can save you a lot of hassle.
+A little diagnostic work can save you time and money.
 For irrigation systems, a multimeter is your best friend.
+Follow this checklist to narrow things down.

 Gearing Up for Your Solenoid Replacement

 Having the right tools and parts on hand makes the job go smoothly.
-A little preparation prevents you from having to stop halfway through.
+A little preparation prevents you from having to stop halfway through with water pooling in your valve box.

 Required Tools and Parts